dev-ai-lab/aws-architect/README.md

 - Identical KMS keys in different AWS Regions that can be used interchangeably
 - Multi-Region keys have the same key ID, key material, automatic rotation... • Encrypt in one Region and decrypt in other Regions
-- No need to re-encrypt or making cross-Region API calls • KMS Multi-Region are NOT global (Primary + Replicas)
+- No need to re-encrypt or making cross-Region API calls
+- KMS Multi-Region are NOT global (Primary + Replicas)
 - Each Multi-Region key is managed independently
+- Use cases:
-- Use cases: global client-side encryption, encryption on Global DynamoDB, Global Aurora
+  - global client-side encryption,
+  - encryption on Global DynamoDB,
+  - Global Aurora
+  - storing s3 bucket data in multiple regions using the same encryption key.

 DynamoDB Global Tables and KMS Multi-Region Keys Client-Side encryption
 - We can encrypt specific attributes client-side in our DynamoDB table using the Amazon DynamoDB Encryption Client